uw-fhir/OpenMRS-FHIR-Webinars/Webinar-3-MF-FHIR-Dev-Setup/overview-post.md

 > npm run build
 ```

-The `packmap/examples/openmrs-example/openmrs/frontend` will include the files that need to go in the `frontend` folder for the OpenMRS server, so we copy the contents over:
+The `packmap/examples/openmrs-example/openmrs/frontend` will include the files that need to go in the `frontend` folder for the OpenMRS server, so we symlink the contents in:

-`cp <path-to-packmap-directory>/examples/openmrs-example/openmrs/frontend <path-to-openmrs-server-root>/frontend`
+`ln -s <path-to-packmap-directory>/examples/openmrs-example/openmrs/frontend <path-to-openmrs-server-root>/`

 Now, we should be able to access the Microfrontends UI at this address: https://localhost:8080/openmrs/spa